 Our executive compensation program emphasizes variable compensation with both annual and long-term performance components.
-In fiscal 2019, 90% of our CEO's and 86% of all other NEOs' total compensation were variable in nature and "at risk" and 78% of our CEO's and 75% of all other NEOs' total compensation consisted of long-term equity.
+In fiscal 2020, 92% of our CEO's and 86% of all other NEOs' total compensation was variable in nature and "at risk" and 84% of our CEO's and 77% of all other NEOs' total compensation consisted of long-term equity.
 Our incentive programs reward strong annual financial and operational performance, as well as relative TSR over one-, two-, and three-year performance periods.